 The Organization is a beneficiary of an irrevocable charitable lead annuity trust held by a bank trustee.
-As of September 30, 2017, the balance of the beneficial interest in the trust, which is included in contributions receivable in the accompanying consolidated statement of financial position, totals \$704,710 and is reported at its fair value, which is based on the present value of the scheduled annuity payments to be received.
+As of September 30, 2018, the balance of the Organization's beneficial interest in this trust, which is included in contributions receivable in the accompanying consolidated statement of financial position, totals \$646,587 and is reported at fair value, which is based on the present value of the scheduled annuity payments to be received.